-The applicants propose to demolish a two-story duplex with an attached two-car garage, and construct an approximately 3,297 sq. ft., 29 ft. high, three-story, single-family residence with an attached 406 sq. ft. two-car garage (Exhibit 2).
+The applicants propose to demolish a two-story single-family residence with an attached two-car garage, and construct an approximately 3,292 sq. ft., 29 ft. high, three-story, single-family residence with an attached 400 sq. ft. two-car garage (Exhibit 3).
 Hardscape improvements include new concrete front and side yards.
 No landscaping is proposed.
-Additionally, the applicant is proposing to remove an existing 10 ft. deep by 30 ft. wide concrete patio currently in the 10-ft. deep encroachment area within the City of Newport Beach oceanfront public right-of-way and install a new 10 ft. by 30 ft. patio with a 3 ft. high perimeter wall at the beachfront side (Exhibit 2).
+Additionally, the applicant is proposing to remove an existing 15-ft. deep by 30-ft. wide concrete patio, where 10 ft. of the patio in depth encroaches onto the 10-ft. deep encroachment area within the City of Newport Beach oceanfront public right-of-way.
+Moreover, the applicant proposes to install a new 15 ft. by 30 ft. patio with a 3 ft. high perimeter wall at the beachfront side, where 10 ft. of the new patio in depth will encroach onto the public right-of-way encroachment area (Exhibit 3, page 1).
 To address water quality concerns, the applicant proposes to direct site drainage and runoff from roof drains, gutters, and downspouts to paved walkways sloping into continuous French drains at both beachfront and alley front sides of the property for onsite infiltration.
 Regarding water conservation, the applicant intends to comply with the applicable water efficiency and conservation measures of the Governor's Executive Order B-29-15 concerning efficient fixtures and appliances and with the statewide and local regulations pertaining to plumbing fixtures and low flow rates.
+Grading will consist of 398 cubic yards.

-The subject site is located at 4505 Seashore Drive within the City of Newport Beach, Orange County (Exhibit 1).
-The lot area is 2,553 sq. ft.
+The subject site is located at 4507 Seashore Drive within the City of Newport Beach, Orange County (Exhibits 1 & 2).
+The lot area is 2,548 sq. ft.
 The proposed project is located on a lot with an R-2 (Single-Unit Residential Detached) zoning designation, and the project is consistent with the zoning.
 The proposed project is allowable under this designation.
-The project is on a beachfront lot located within an existing urban residential area, between the Santa Ana River and the Newport Pier, and located between the first public road and the sea (Exhibit 1).
-There is an approximately 300 foot wide sandy beach between the subject property and the Pacific Ocean.
+The project is on a beachfront lot located within an existing urban residential area, between the Santa Ana River and the Newport Pier, and located between the first public road and the sea (Exhibits 1 & 2).
+There is an approximately 300-foot wide sandy beach between the subject property and the Pacific Ocean.

 Given that the applicant has chosen to implement the project on a beachfront lot despite risks from liquefaction, wave attack, erosion, sea level rise, and storm flooding, the applicant must assume the risks and agree to no future shoreline protective devices.
-Therefore, the Commission imposes Special Conditions 1, 2, and 3.
-Any future improvements to the single-family house authorized by this Coastal Development Permit No. 5-15-1723, including but not limited to repair and maintenance identified as requiring a permit, will require an amendment to Permit No. 5-15-1723 from the Commission as imposed by Special Condition 4.
+Therefore, the Commission imposes Special Conditions 1, and 2.
+Any future improvements to the single-family house authorized by this Coastal Development Permit No. 5-15-1719, including but not limited to repair and maintenance identified as requiring a permit, will require an amendment to Permit No. 5-15-1719 from the Commission as imposed by Special Condition 3.
+The Commission imposes Special Condition 4 to ensure consistency with the geotechnical recommendations.
 In addition, because the project site is on a beachfront lot and in proximity to coastal waters, the Commission recommends construction-related requirements and best management practices under Special Condition 5, and to address water quality, recommends Special Condition 6 to prevent pollution of the coast.